novix-sa/Pyplan/docs/Quick Start.md

     result = a+b

 On the left space of the Code Tab, you will paste your Python code.
 On the right side will be displayed the console output.
-After clicking the run button on the same tab, uou should see something like this:
+After clicking the "run" button on the same tab, uou should see something like this:
 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)

 If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.
 You can appreciate the difference between the console output and the node result.